chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 However, this line of reasoning overlooks an important and often underestimated reality: business strategies and creative plans in live service games are constantly evolving.
 Even if the original development trajectory didn't include making Signora playable, that doesn't mean those plans are set in stone.
 In fact, Hoyo has already demonstrated their willingness to pivot in response to player demand or changing internal goals, such as how they reverted Neuvillette's rotation speed nerf in 4.8 just a few hours after it took effect, while giving all players 1600 primos as a compensation, or how they released Nod-Krai before Snezhnaya when it was never originally teased in the Travail trailer.
 As the overwhelming popularity of the Harbingers continues to grow, it’s entirely plausible that Hoyo has re-evaluated Signora's status and recognized the massive revenue opportunity in reviving her as a playable character.

+_**Update:** Hoyo themselves have confirmed that they are evolving the game in a recent Nod-Krai livestream on 30 April, so this theory is officially confirmed._

 Moreover, the absence of an avatar model in current public builds doesn't mean one doesn't exist.
 Hoyo has always been extremely cautious when it comes to spoiling major narrative reveals or character introductions, especially for characters that would have a significant story impact.
 Including a fully functional playable model for Signora in the game files would be a massive spoiler, potentially ruining what could be one of the most shocking and emotional moments in the game's future.
 To avoid leaks, it's entirely within reason that they would keep such data under strict internal wraps until the reveal is ready (see: Wanderer's launch, Skirk's teaser in 5.3).

 There is already precedent for this kind of character transition.
 Xianyun/Cloud Retainer is a prime example.
 Initially, she existed solely as a non-playable crane NPC with no playable human model in sight.
 Yet, in 4.4, she made the leap to a full-fledged playable character with a newly designed human form, something no one could have anticipated from just looking at the early files.
 This transformation proves that Hoyo has the resources and creative flexibility to develop new models and reimagine existing characters as needed.